quicwg/wg-materials/interim-17-10/minutes.md

 Roberto: Disagree, but we'll take it offline

-Jana: We should consdier other use cases, yes
+Jana: We should consider other use cases, yes

 Bishop: Previously, there was a special error code for STOP_SENDING